bmemartin/state2slack/README.md

 # State2Slack

-State2Slack fetches the state of a Home Assistant entity, translates the state value into a designated Slack channel and message, and delivers the message accordingly.
-Additionally, a confirmation message detailing the completion and outcomes is sent to a Slack user.
+State2Slack automates Slack message posting based on the state of a Home Assistant entity.

+It retrieves an entity's state and maps it to a configurable Slack webhook URL, message, and optional target ID.
+These values are then used to send a message to Slack via a webhook request.
+If configured, a summary of the execution results is sent to a designated Slack webhook.

-Log files record the completion history for a given day and ensure tasks are not re-executed within the same day.
+Log files track execution history and, if maintained, prevent re-execution within the same day.

 ## ⚙️ Configuration

-The following configuration is to be provided in the file `config.yaml`
+Configuration is provided through a YAML file.
+Unless specified via command-line options, State2Slack defaults to using `config.yaml`.

 ```yaml
 ---